 - Some days you might need more than 5 minutes, and other days you might not need any time at all!

 Have you managed to squeeze anything worth celebrating into your schedule?
-Let us know in the comments!
+Make this your new habit for the month!